Simplifying Core Data Unit Testing

 Wrapping Up

 A lot of software bugs happen at boundary layers where data is being imported and exported.
 For example, a lot of apps deal with web services returning JSON or XML that need to be transformed into Core Data managed objects.
-Or apps, such as my High Rail app, that transform Lionel, LLC proprietary TCP messages into Core Data managed objects.
 It's at these import/export boundary layers where unit testing helps ensure that the your app behaves correctly and, just as important, ensure that your app is protected from malicious and bad data.

 The beauty of the CoreDataTestCase is that it encapsulates the logic for setting up and tearing down a NSPersistentContainer backed by a SQLite NSPersistentStore.
 This allows you to confidently write tests against production code that interacts with Core Data in complete isolation from other tests.